Wolverine: Weapon X

 Wolverine: Weapon X is a 2009 comic book series published by Marvel Comics starring the superhero Wolverine.
-The series is written by Jason Aaron, writing his first ongoing series starring Wolverine after writing several one-shots and limited series featuring the Marvel mainstay character.
+The series was written by Jason Aaron, writing his first ongoing series starring Wolverine after writing several one-shots and limited series featuring the Marvel mainstay character.
 The series lasted sixteen issues.

 Publication history

 While Weapon X is not published under Marvel's MAX imprint of Marvel, writer Jason Aaron has stated his intent to differ this title from the more mainstream Marvel series in which Wolverine is regularly featured.

 In an interview, Aaron explained, "Basically, I'm approaching this like Garth Ennis did the Punisher MAX series.
 Obviously, this won't be a MAX book in terms of content, but we will see arcs that are stand-alone and feature lots of new characters and new villains.
 We'll really be working to establish our own continuity, instead of mining Logan's past.
 Daniel Way is already doing a great job of dealing with the ins and outs of Logan's history over in Wolverine: Origins, so I want to focus on telling new stories for people who maybe aren't as familiar with Wolverine continuity.
 We'll still be dealing with his past at times, just like how the first arc involves the legacy of Weapon X, but in a way that's still easily accessible."

 Aaron also indicated that the series would not tie into the ongoing events of the Marvel Universe, such as "Dark Reign" storyline at least at first: "You'll see plenty of references to the big events of the Marvel U in these pages, but at least initially, you won't see us doing any crossovers or tie-ins...Again, I want this to be a series that anybody can step right into and enjoy, regardless of how many Wolverine comics they've read before."